The funds we raise through grants and donations are used to support the work of Treatment and Problem Solving courts in Maricopa County.

 Occasionally, we award funds to other charitable organizations incorporated as 501(c)(3) tax exempt entities that are dedicated to the purpose and objectives of Friends of the Court.

-Carey received her law degree from St. John’s University in New York.
-During her 20years as a judicial officer, Carey presided over several of Maricopa County’s Problem Solving Courts, including the Adult Drug Court, DUI Court, Domestic Violence Court, Comprehensive Mental Health Court, and the Family Drug Court.
-She has also served on several state-wide committees during her career, includingthe Committee on the Impact of Domestic Violence and the Courts and the Az Association of Drug Court Professionals, to which she served as President for the 2015-2016 term.
+Throughout her 20-year tenure as a judicial officer in Maricopa County, Carey presided over several Treatment Courts, including the Adult Drug Court, DUI Court, Domestic Violence Court, Comprehensive Mental Health Court, and the Family Drug Court.
+She has contributed to statewide judicial policy and reform through service on numerous committees, including the Committee on the Impact of Domestic Violence and the Courts, and the Arizona Association of Drug Court Professionals, where she served as President during the 2015–2016 term.

 Peter has over 40 years of experience working with trial courts in Oregon, Arizona, and California.
 He has consulted with the judicial systems in Liberia, Moldova, and Beirut, Lebanon.
 Peter graduated from Santa Clara University with his bachelor’s degree in Political Science, received his Master’s of Public Administration with a specialty in Court Administration from the University of Southern California, and is a Fellow of the Institute for Court Management.
 He is a recipient of the NACM Award of Merit.
 He currently hosts the Court Leader’s Advantage Podcast in cooperation with NACM